Here at GPSA we are aware of how precious and valuable your time is and we despair at seeing practice time and dollars being spent on payroll errors.

 All documentation should be provided in reconciliation of the final payment to ensure transparency.
 If in doubt, we encourage you to seek professional accountant assistance to finalise termination payments.

-If your registrar is getting 60+% of their billings and then your practice has to cover additional employment on-costs, it is unlikely you will have anything left to cover your practice costs.
 Consider also the scenario should you later contract this same registrar once they’re fellowed.
 To meet the business’ responsibilities of achieving a profit, it’s unlikely you will be able to offer them more than 65% ongoing as a tenant GP.
-Since this is so close to what they have negotiated as their percentage while training, it is impossible to avaoid disappointment when this percentage is no longer accompanied by the sick leave, annual leave, superannuation, workers compensation insurance, etc enjoyed as an employed registrar.
+Since this is so close to what they have negotiated as their percentage while training, it is impossible to avoid disappointment when this percentage is no longer accompanied by the sick leave, annual leave, superannuation, workers compensation insurance, etc enjoyed as an employed registrar.

 The NTCER sets out the minimum you need to pay your registrar.
 This is a base line from which you have the flexibility as a business to offer more, but only if feasible in terms of sustainability.